Rapinoe, Morgan back for US for World Cup qualifiers

 Megan Rapinoe and Alex Morgan have been included on the U.S. roster for next month’s CONCACAF W Championship, which will determine four of the region’s teams in the 2023 Women’s World Cup.

-Rapinoe and Morgan have not been named to a U.S. roster since last October as coach Vlatko Andonovski looked at younger players in the run-up to qualifying.
+Rapinoe and Morgan have not been on a U.S. roster since last October as coach Vlatko Andonovski evaluated younger players in the run-up to qualifying.
 The United States is the two-time defending World Cup champion.

 “So excited to be back with my gals!”
 Alex Morgan tweeted following Monday’s announcement.